 “Why should everything always be measured by competition MMA standards?
 Rules and protections so people won’t get hurt, judges, mats, doctors standing beside the ring, and months for the people to prepare before a fight… So those are the standards of “high level fighting”?

+That quote sums up what’s wrong with the attitude of a lot of people in the Tai Chi world.
 Now, don’t get me wrong.
 I tend to agree with his idea that not everything should be judged by MMA standards.
-There are lots of reasons to do a martial art, and it doesn’t all have to be about competition in a ring, but then he immediately self immolates by implying that MMA is safe, tame or sanitised, compared to the glorious killing art he practices.
-This “my art is too deadly for the ring” argument is as old as the UFC.
-We often hear it from internal martial artists – particularly Tai Chi people.
+There are lots of reasons to do a martial art, and it doesn’t all have to be about competing in a ring, but then he immediately loses the plot by claiming that MMA is safe, tame or sanitised, compared to the real martial art that he practices.
+This idea that his art is too deadly for the ring is as old as the hills.
+People have been using it as an excuse ever since the UFC was created.
+And we particulary hear it from internal martial artists – usually Tai Chi people.
 And despite it being obvious nonsense, it never seems to go away.

-People who talk like this simply don’t know what they’re talking about, so I really should just ignore them and go and do something more interesting instead, but just for my own sanity, let me flesh out my argument a bit.
+People who talk like this simply don’t know what they’re talking about, so I really should just ignore him and go and do something more interesting instead, but just for my own sanity, let me flesh out why he’s wrong.